-We find that The Big Three's campaign succeeded in getting directors to look beyond their standard networks.
-One standard deviation greater Big Three ownership is associated with a newly hired female director having 0.14 fewer connections to the existing board members after 2016 (Table 9, column 1; p = 0.05), a 28.9% decrease relative to the sample average (0.47).
-We also find fewer connections on the extensive margin: One standard deviation greater Big Three ownership is associated with a newly hired female director being 4.9 percentage points less likely to be connected to any board member after 2016 (column 2; p = 0.065) and 6.8 percentage points less likely to be connected to the CEO (column 3; p = 0.001).
-These decreases correspond to 22.1% and 75.5% of the respective sample averages (22.3% and 9.0%).
+We find that The Big Three's campaign led firms to hire female directors who were less connected to the firms' existing networks.
+One standard deviation greater Big Three ownership is associated with a newly hired female director having 0.14 fewer connections to the existing board members after 2016 (Table 9, column 1; p = 0.038), a 30.5% decrease relative to the sample average (0.46).
+We also find fewer connections on the extensive margin: One standard deviation greater Big Three ownership is associated with a newly hired female director being 5.1 percentage points less likely to be connected to any board member after 2016 (column 2; p = 0.056) and 6.7 percentage points less likely to be connected to the CEO (column 3; p = 0.001).
+These decreases correspond to 22.8% and 74.7% of the respective sample averages (22.3% and 9.0%).

 Consistent with directors moving beyond their existing networks, the females added during The Big Three's campaign were no more likely to come from the firms' executive ranks than other female directors.
-The Big Three's guidance emphasized that although "there are many ways to achieve board diversity and we support all forms of diversity, ...we believe boards should have at least some independent female directors" (State Street, 2017, p.2, emphasis added).
+The Big Three's guidance emphasized that although "there are many ways to achieve board diversity and we support all forms of diversity, ... we believe boards should have at least some independent female directors" (State Street, 2017, p.2, emphasis added).
 Consistent with this guidance, we find no indication that firms targeted by the campaigns appointed existing female executives to the board to achieve diversity gains.
 The point estimate for being an executive director is negative and not statistically significant (column 4; p = 0.426).